Update: Aug. 19,2020

 However, when he returned to Ipoh, the Malaysian government immediately disallowed him to continue his sex therapy research.

-According to Dr. Chua, the government told him “the whole thing was too controversial and that he could no longer practice.”
+Dr. Chua said the government told him “the whole thing was too controversial and that he could no longer practice.”

 So Where Is The A-spot Located?

 Before we get into the location of the A-spot here are two fun facts: